Code-Institute-Submissions/MasonCodyCox-TFitness/README.md

 The design I chose was for aesthetic purposes and to suit the age group I am targeting.
 I have kept it minimal and modern to make the user experience easier.

+## User Stories

+- "I want to easily be able to navigate through the website to find whatever information I desire."
+- "I want to be able to find out more information regarding programmes and what they help someone achieve."
+- "I want to be able to find out more about Tony and what makes him a better choice than others."
+- "I want to be able to access the website from any device type and still have the same ease of access to infomation."
+- "I want to be able to view social media links on external pages so that I dont loose my way back to T-Fitness"

 ## Features

 Carousel - This feature adds style and relevance to the home page.
 Which tells the user what the website is about.
 I have also used it for aesthetic purposes.
 I used bootstrap framework to design this.